Story of Our Founder

-Born in Penang with nine siblings in the late 1940s, his entrepreneurial journey started at the age of 4 when he had to sell Malay pastries to supplement his family income.
+Born in Penang, Mr Yeah’s entrepreneurial journey started at the age of 4 when he had to sell Malay pastries to supplement his family income.
 Due to poverty, he was forced to drop out in Secondary 2 despite being one of the top students.

 Entering the Jewellery Industry & His Entrepreneurial Start

 Mr Yeah joined the jewellery industry through a friend’s referral to work in a jewellery store.
 That experience ignited his interest and love for jewellery, and he began to hone his skills and expertise in this field.